HivanshD/clinical-text-classifier/README.md

 - Light **NLP** familiarity (tokenization and bag‑of‑words/TF‑IDF)

 The task: classify short, synthetic clinical‑like notes as **diabetes‑risk** (1) vs **not** (0).
-This is a prototype for learning only — no real patient data.
+This is a prototype for learning only and there is no real patient data.

 ## Quick Start
 ```bash